Correct disposal of transport, sales and grouped packaging

 Whether yoghurt pots, cans, washing-up liquid bottles, disposable crockery, bread rolls or shopping bags: Sales packaging includes any type of packaging that, unlike transport packaging, is directly amassed by the end consumer.

-In accordance with Article 4 of VerpackV, all manufacturers and distributors are responsible for the recycling and disposal of the (transport) packaging they put into circulation.
-The Packaging Ordinance also applies to wholesale and online trade.
+In accordance with the VerpackG, all manufacturers and distributors are responsible for the recycling and disposal of the (transport) packaging they put into circulation.
+The Packaging law also applies to wholesale and online trade.

 International packaging licensing